JanKleprlik/AudioVisualiser/README.md

 >Note name that you write either to the `song_database.txt` file or `Console` must be exactly the same as name of the song you added to the `Resources/Songs` file.

 ## Modes

+At each Mode screen there is triangle button at the top left corner that quits the play mode and enters the menu.

 ### Amplitude mode
 This mode shows raw frequency waves.
 ![Amplitude mode](/Documentation/amplitude.PNG)